 Read press release

-The call is open immediately after the publication of this announcement and will close on 30 June 2018.
+It is no longer possible to submit a nomination for this prize.
+The call closed on 30 June 2018.
 The review committee will select and inform the winner by 1 August 2018.

 The public announcement and presentation of the Award will take place in October 2018, during the ECNP Congress in Barcelona.
 The winner will be invited to present a talk.